Categories: Financial Analysis

 How to interpret and infer a financial statement?

-Profit and Loss statement sums up the results of operation till that time.
-It reveals the volume of sales for a given period of time.
-The total expenses and income and net profit earned after allowing for all the costs can be found out from Profit and Loss statement.
-By comparison of Profit & Loss statements with the corresponding period of previous years gives us the fair idea of increase or decrease in sales, increase or decrease in manufacturing cost, increase or decrease in overhead charges, financing charges etc. A careful study of the statement reveals whether the business was overstocked.
-If it is so, further investigation is required to find out whether an overstocked stock is due to accumulation of unsalable/obsolete stock.
+The income statement communicates how much revenue the company generated during a period and what costs it incurred in connection with generating that revenue.
+The basic equation underlying the income statement, ignoring gains and losses, is Revenue minus Expenses equals Net income.
+The profit and Loss statement (income statement) sums up the results of the operation till that time.
+It reveals the volume of sales for a given period.
+The total expenses income and net profit earned after allowing for all the costs can be found in the Profit and Loss statement.
+By comparison of Profit & Loss statements with the corresponding period of previous years gives us a fair idea of an increase or decrease in sales, increase or decrease in manufacturing cost, increase or decrease in overhead charges, financing charges, etc. A careful study of the statement reveals whether the business was overstocked.
+If it is so, further investigation is required to find out whether an overstocked stock is due to the accumulation of unsalable/obsolete stock.

 The figures in the income statement and balance sheet are interlinked.
-For examples, in a financial year, the earning of the company goes up and same is reflected in balance sheet increasing in net worth of the company.
-When higher provisions for income tax are made in expenses account, it would increase the level of current liabilities of the company at the balance sheet.
-The large operating and other expenses appearing in profit and loss account is linked to the higher amount of ‘accounts payable’ in the balance sheet ( possibly due to current assets purchased under credit).
-If the interest expenses of the company are high, it means the outside liability of the company is high because a high net worth company does not require to borrow at the cost of high-interest expenses.
-If the balance sheet is showing a large amount of fixed asset at the asset side of balance sheet, it is reflected in profit and loss account by way of higher nondepreciating expenses and the link between balance sheet and profit and loss account can be similarly established.
+For example, in a financial year, the earning of the company goes up and the same is reflected in the balance sheet increasing in net worth of the company.
+When higher provisions for income tax are made in the expense account, it would increase the level of current liabilities of the company on the balance sheet.
+The large operating and other expenses appearing in the profit and loss account are linked to the higher amount of ‘accounts payable’ in the balance sheet ( possibly due to current assets purchased under credit).
+If the interest expenses of the company are high, it means the outside liability of the company is high because a high net-worth company is not required to borrow at the cost of high interest expenses.
+If the balance sheet shows a large amount of fixed assets at the asset side of the balance sheet, it is reflected in the profit and loss account by way of higher nondepreciating expenses and the link between the balance sheet and profit and loss account can be similarly established.

-Audit report and Director’s report: Along with balance sheet and profit and loss accounts, the examination of Audit report and Director’s report are important to bankers.
+Audit report and Director’s report: Along with balance sheet and profit and loss accounts, the examination of the Audit report and Director’s report are important to bankers.
 The auditor’s report reveals whether the company’s financial position and P&L a/c show a free and fair view of the state of affairs.
-Any unauthorised payments not connected with business or diversion of funds etc., if existed would be reported in auditor’s report.
+Any unauthorised payments not connected with business or diversion of funds etc., if existed would be reported in the auditor’s report.
 Any understatement/overstatement of liability or income would be reported/ qualified by the auditors.
-Under the manufacturing and other companies’ order 75, the auditor is required to make a statement on any matter that has a direct significance to the banker for monitoring the advance.
+As per the ‘manufacturing and other companies order 75’, the auditor is required to make a statement on any matter that has a direct significance to the banker for monitoring the advance.

 Surendra Naik